-The \$9.5 million increase in general and administrative expenses was primarily related to increased expenses for headcount and related costs, increased costs for stock-based compensation, and to a lesser extent, increased costs for professional services resulting from the acquisition of EagleEye.
-Our general and administrative headcount was 163 as of July 31, 2016 compared with 147 as of July 31, 2015.
+The \$5.6 million increase in general and administrative expenses was primarily due to increased expenses from third-party consultation and professional services of \$3.4 million and increases in our compensation and related headcount expenses of \$2.2 million.
+The increases in these costs were primarily a result of our continued investment in our corporate infrastructure and support services and include fees associated with our implementation costs for a new accounting software application, and to a lesser extent, increased costs for third-party consultants and professional services resulting from the acquisitions of First Best and ISCS.
+Inc. in the first and third quarters of our fiscal year 2017.
+Our general and administrative headcount was 189 as of July 31, 2017 compared with 163 as of July 31, 2016.
 The increase in headcount was required to support the growth of our business.